nick9lee/SENG550-FinalProject/README.md

 Nicholas Lee,
 Ahmed Amer

-This is an analysis on calgary property assessments using spark and regression
+This is an analysis on calgary property assessments using spark and regression (big data tools)

 collaboration on code was done through google collab